Phineapple18/Scp008/README.md

 - Scp207
 - Slowness

-**Possible Causes of death leading to infection:*
+**Possible death causes, leading to infection:*
 - Infection
 - Scp0492
 - Scp049
 - ZombieFlamingo
 - Explosion
 - MicroHID
-- Any
+- Any (except warhead and disruptor on disintegration mode)

-Damage from warhead or

 ## Translation
 The translation file is in the same folder as the config file and allows you to customize e.g: